ICTU/quality-time/docs/src/usage.md

 To change the title or subtitle of a report, expand the report header and simply enter a new title and/or subtitle in their respective fields.
 For the issue tracker, see the [Issue tracker](#issue-tracker) section below.
 For notifications, see the [Notifications](#notifications) section below.

+The "{index}`Comment <pair: Comment;Report>`" field can be used to describe the report, or any other information.
+HTML and URLs are supported.
+The entered comments are shown between the report title and the dashboard.

 ![Editing report screenshot](screenshots/editing_report.png)

 #### Deleting reports